temporalio/documentation/docs/cloud/how-to-manage-saml-with-temporal-cloud.md

 ## Finish SAML configuration

 After you configure SAML with your IdP, we can finish the configuration on our side.
-To do that, send the following information to us:
+To do that, [create a support ticket](/cloud/how-to-create-a-ticket-for-temporal-support) and send the following information to us:

 - The sign-in URL from your application
-- The SAML sign-in certificate
+- The X.509 SAML sign-in certificate
+- At least one IdP domain to map to the SAML connection

+Generally, your IdP domain is the same as the domain for your email address.
+You can provide multiple IdP domains.

 When you receive confirmation from us that we have finished configuration, log in to Temporal Cloud.
 This time, though, enter your email address in **Enterprise identity** and select **Continue**.